 The University Commencement ceremony of the 260th Academic Year will take place on Wednesday, May 21, 2014 at 10:15 a.m. outdoors on Morningside Campus, rain or shine.

 All eligible May 2014 degree candidates, February 2014 and October 2013 graduates from all Schools and Colleges affiliated with Columbia University are warmly encouraged to attend the ceremony.

 For details on how to prepare for the ceremony, please visit the Graduating Students section of this website.

 Columbia University faculty and officers of administration may participate in University Commencement by marching in the academic procession, or volunteering as an Event Host or Marshal.
 For more information on how to participate in the ceremony, please visit the Faculty & Staff section of this website.

 Family and friends of Columbia's graduates are an integral part of the University Commencement celebration.
-Tickets are required for admission and will be made available to eligible graduating students late in the spring semester.
-For more information about attending the ceremony, please visit the Parents, Family and Friends section of this website.
+Tickets are required for admission.
+Information about Commencement tickets will be announced in late fall 2013.
+For more information about attending the ceremony, please visit the Families & Guests section of this website.